janboone/department/opendag.md

 --------

-* in the Netherlands we work with 80.000 euro
+* in the Netherlands we work with 80,000 euro per life-year
-* the UK with 25.000 pound
+* the UK with 25,000 pound
-* economic analysis finds something in the range 100.000-200.000
+* economic analysis finds something in the range 100,000-200,000
 * we are trying here to allocate scarce resources optimally and need to know the return on this spending to make the trade offs
 * but: Economists know the price of everything and the value of nothing